lsm/alfa/README.md

   </div>
 )

-// Alternatively, you can use the declarative interface of the provide. render(
+// Alternatively, you can use Provider - the declarative interface of the
+// provide function.
+render(
   <Provider data={{ name: 'Motoko' }}>
     <App />